PhD Program FAQs

 - Demonstrated competence to undertake independent research.

-- For those applying to the Advanced Practice method, a minimum of two years of post-Masters direct practice experience is strongly preferred.
+- For those applying to the Advanced Practice method, a minimum of two years of post-Masters direct practice experience is preferred.

 Successful completion of the Doctoral Program requires approximately two years of full-time coursework followed by more concentrated work on an original, scholarly dissertation that contributes to and advances knowledge in the field of Social Work.

-Before proceeding to the dissertation, doctoral students must pass a qualifying comprehensive examination demonstrating mastery in integrating Social Science Theory and Research Methodology within the student’s chosen field of substantive interest.
+Before proceeding to the dissertation, doctoral students must pass a comprehensive examination demonstrating mastery in integrating Social Science Theory and Research Methodology within the student’s chosen field of substantive interest.

-The curriculum comprises two to three advanced Social Work method courses at CSSW as well as courses in Research Methodology, Statistics and the Social Sciences taken both in CSSW and at various graduate divisions of Columbia University.
+The curriculum comprises two to three advanced Social Work method courses at CSSW as well as courses in Research Methodology, Statistics and the Social & Behavioral Sciences taken both in CSSW and at various graduate divisions of Columbia University.

 While much of the program is highly individualized, all students will be enrolled in approximately two years of full-time course work plus time for tutorials, research projects, examinations, and dissertation work.